-PL1.1 Ensure that new development is built at urban densities for areas with access to public services and utilities and that lower density areas without access to public services and utilities can be readily modified to achieve those densities; and whenever possible, require that development
+PL1.1 Ensure that new development is built at urban densities for areas with access to public services and utilities and that lower density areas without access to public services and utilities can be readily modified to achieve those densities; and whenever possible, require that development lacking municipal utility service be designed to cost-effectively transform when services become available.

-PL1.2 Focus development in locations that will enhance the community and have capacity and efficient supporting services, and where adverse environmental impacts can be avoided or minimized.
+PL1.2 Focus development in locations that will enhance the community

-PL1.4 Require functional and efficient development by adopting and periodically updating zoning consistent with the Future Land Use Map.

-PL1.5 Require new development to meet appropriate minimum standards, such as landscaping and design guidelines, stormwater and other engineering standards, and buildings codes, and address risks, such as geologically hazardous areas; and encourage existing development to be gradually improved to such standards.

-PL1.6 Provide for a compatible mix of housing and commercial uses in commercial districts and village sites that enables people to walk to work and shopping, supports transit, and includes convenience businesses for residents.
-Integrate adjacent uses with walkways and bike paths leading from residential areas to commercial districts and neighborhood-oriented businesses.

-PL1.8 Buffer incompatible industrial, commercial and residential uses by requiring landscaped buffers or transitional uses, such as plazas, offices, or heavily landscaped parking; use natural buffers where possible and require clustering where warranted.

-PL1.9 Require direct and convenient pedestrian access to commercial and public buildings from streets, bus stops and parking lots, and encourage sheltered seating and other uses of vacant sections of the street edge.

-PL1.11 Require businesses along transit routes to accommodate transit use by including building entrances near bus stops or other features such as transit shelters or on-site bus access.

-PL1.12 Encourage major commercial projects to include display windows, small shops with separate entrances, and plazas with seating and other well-landscaped gathering spaces.

-PL1.13 Require new, and eEncourage existing businesses to provide bicycle parking.
+- and have capacity and efficient supporting services, and where adverse environmental impacts can be avoided or minimized. - PL1.3 Require functional and efficient development by adopting and periodically updating zoning consistent with the Future Land Use Map. - PL1.4 Require new development to meet appropriate minimum standards, such as landscaping and design guidelines, stormwater and other engineering standards, and buildings codes, and address risks, such as geologically hazardous areas; and encourage existing development to be gradually improved to such standards. - PL1.5 Provide for a compatible mix of housing and commercial uses in commercial districts and village sites that enables people to walk to work and shopping, supports transit, and includes convenience businesses for residents.
+Integrate adjacent uses with walkways and bike paths leading from residential areas to commercial districts and neighborhood-oriented businesses. - PL1.6 Buffer incompatible industrial, commercial and residential uses by requiring landscaped buffers or transitional uses, such as plazas, offices, or heavily landscaped parking; use natural buffers where possible and require clustering where warranted. - PL1.7 Require direct and convenient pedestrian access to commercial and public buildings from streets, bus stops and parking lots, and encourage sheltered seating and other uses of vacant sections of the street edge. - PL1.8 Require businesses along transit routes to accommodate transit use by including building entrances near bus stops or other features such as transit shelters or on-site bus access. - PL1.9 Encourage major commercial projects to include display windows, small shops with separate entrances, and plazas with seating and other well-landscaped gathering spaces. - PL1.10 Encourage existing businesses to provide bicycle parking.

-Land Use Patterns and Building Forms Determine Whether Energy is Used Efficiently
+Land Use Patterns and Building Forms

+Determine Whether Energy is Used Efficiently